GabrielRozendo/GabrielRozendo.github.io/content/now/_index.md

 ---
-title: Now (index)
+title: "Now"
-date: 2025-12-23T14:37:00
+date: 2025-12-23
 draft: false
 ---
 Figuring out how to keep this organized and as a good start!

-> /now is a more personal look at what people are doing right now, what they care about, and what they could use help with.
+> */now* is a more personal look at what people are doing right now, what they care about, and what they could use help with.

 ## What I’m doing now

-> This is a now page, and if you have your own site, \~\~you should\~\~ _would be nice_ make one, too.
+> This is a now page, and if you have your own site, ~you should~ _would be nice_ make one, too.
 >
 > Inspired by [Derek Sivers](https://sive.rs/now)

 ### The things that are currently occupying my time and attention.